Is it believable that Microsoft Teams is Killing Slack?

-Though Microsoft Teams comes with Office 365 suite, the workplace collaboration application is open to all public with a free sign-up trail of one month.
+Though Microsoft Teams comes with Office 365 suite, the workplace collaboration application is open to the public with a free sign-up trial of one month.
 You can sign-up with any of your public domain mail ids such as Google, Yahoo, etc., or you can directly access your Microsoft Teams with your Microsoft domain id if you are a subscriber of Office 365.

-The Sign-up Process of Slack starts with creating a workspace.
-Slack’s unlimited free trial allows the users to log-in to it with their respective workspace URL with a limited set of features.
+The Sign-up Process for Slack starts with creating a workspace.
+Slack’s unlimited free trial allows the users to log in to it with their respective workspace URL with a limited set of features.
 Any user can create a workspace from scratch with any of their Gmail, Yahoo, etc., public domains.
 To finish the sign-up process you are asked to give your name and password.

-Slack facilitates an unlimited number of workspaces in its Enterprise Grid pricing plan, where the users of can switch between one workspace to others within the user interface itself.
+Slack facilitates an unlimited number of workspaces in its Enterprise Grid pricing plan, where the users can switch from one workspace to another within the user interface itself.

-This workplace collaboration application provides a feature where you can invite others (or) guests to your organization for enhanced to associate with them on your projects.
-Your guests could be your clients, vendors, and non-employees or any others.
+This workplace collaboration software provides a feature where you can invite other (or) guests to your organization for enhanced association with them on your projects.
+Your guests could be your clients, vendors, non-employees, or any others.

 In addition to inviting guests to your organization,

-Guests like vendors, clients, contractors, freelancers, and others are invited to Slack in both of it's free and paid plans.
-Invite few or many at once with their public/private domain mail ids.
-You are also allowed to share an invite link to your invitees.
+Guests like vendors, clients, contractors, freelancers, and others are invited to Slack in both its free and paid plans.
+Invite a few or many at once with their public/private domain mail ids.
+You are also allowed to share an invite link with your invitees.

-The concept of vendor-client collaboration with the workforce of your organization is quite crucial at times where they need to connect to the outside world to collaborate on various client projects.
+The concept of vendor-client collaboration with the workforce of your organization is quite crucial at times when they need to connect to the outside world to collaborate on various client projects.

 Microsoft Teams send invites to others to communicate with the internal teams of the workplace.
 The other new player Troop Messenger also facilitates the in-house team with this guest collaboration feature, the Orange Member.
 Any user with their public/private mail ids can become an Orange Member to interact with the teammates of Troop Messenger.